fiazriaz/fiazriaz/README.md

 - 👋 Hi, My name is M Fiaz Riaz.
-You can call me Fiaz.
+You can call me Fiaz
 - 👀 I’m interested in Applied Data Science, Machine Learning, Deep Learning and MLOps
 - 🌱 I’m currently learning LLMs, MLOps, Tensorflow and AutoML
 - 💞️ I’m looking to collaborate on MLOps